hnw/easyaes/README.md

 Entering a raw password on the command line, in an environment variable, or in plain text can cause security issues.

-In order to prevent the secret leakage, it is necessary to use encrypted strings in all plain text, and decrypt passwords only when a raw password is required.
+In order to prevent the secret leakage, we should use encrypted strings in all plain text, and decrypt passwords only when a raw password is required.

-`EasyAes` provides easy-to-use encryption/decription library and command-line tools.
-This library allows you to use encrypted strings in configuration files, environment variables, and command line.
+`EasyAes` provides easy-to-use encryption/decription functions.
+This library allows you to use encrypted strings easily in configuration files, environment variables, and command line.

 ## Features